abipalli/semioverse/README.md

 *This section would make absurdly huge claims, and the proposed parse/fuse function is not yet satisfactorally implimented, so this section has been left out of this readme and included in this Github Issue: https://github.com/semioverse/semioverse/issues/2*

-# Extensions

-Extensions provided are factory functions to extend a Card instance with new properties and functionalities.

-* condTransformExtension: Provides conditional transformation capability to a card.
-* condDissassociatorExtension: Provides capability to conditionally dissociate certain keys from a card.
-* delegatorExtension: Adds delegation capabilities to a card, enabling it to delegate a method call based on certain conditions.
-* eventExtension: Adds event handling capabilities to a card, allowing it to respond to and emit events.
-* eventDelegatorExtension: Adds event delegation capabilities to a card, enabling it to delegate a method call and respond to the completion of the delegation with an event.
-* runnerExtension: This extension is intended to add execution capabilities to a Card, allowing the Card to maintain a state and execute defined delegators.

 ---

 # Meta-linguistic Assertions